This product is freeze dried. All water molecules have been removed.

 Anti-Aquaporin 4 (AQP4) (300-314) Antibody (#AQP-014) is a highly specific antibody directed against an epitope of rat AQP4.
 The antibody can be used in western blot, immunohistochemistry, and immunocytochemistry applications.
 It has been designed to recognize the Aquaporin 4 channel from rat, mouse, and human samples.

 Anti-Aquaporin 4 (AQP4) (300-314)-ATTO-594 Antibody (#AQP-014-AR) is directly labeled with an ATTO-594 fluorescent dye.
 ATTO dyes are characterized by strong absorption (high extinction coefficient), high fluorescence quantum yield, and high photo-stability.
 The ATTO-594 fluorescent label belongs to the class of Rhodamine dyes and can be used with fluorescent equipment typically optimized to detect Texas Red and Alexa-594.
-Anti-Aquaporin 4 (AQP4) (300-314)-ATTO-594 Antibody is specially suited to experiments requiring simultaneous labeling of different markers.
+Anti-Aquaporin 4 (AQP4) (300-314)-ATTO-594 Antibody is especially suited for experiments requiring simultaneous labeling of different markers.